LSU-UE5/UE5-Materials/refract/README.md

 ##### `Step 12.`\|`UE5MAT`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we want to add refraction to **M_Glass** as a glass bowl should act a lense and refract light.
 But our refraction pin is greyed out?
-GO to
+Go to the details panel and change the **Refraction Method** to `Index of Refraction`.

 ![add m_glass material](images/AddRefraction.png)